Mothman festival returns after 3-year hiatus

 “It’s a worldwide phenomenon now,” said Jeff Wamsley, owner and founder of the Mothman Museum.
 “We have all kinds of things like costumes and rare archives, newspaper clippings, things like that.”

-Wamsley was born and raised in Point Pleasant and said he knew many of the original eyewitnesses of the original 1966 sighting personally.
-He created the Mothman Museum in order to preserve it’s local history, but also to document the creature’s wider influence as well.
+Wamsley was born and raised in Point Pleasant and said he personally knew many of the original eyewitnesses of the original 1966 sighting.
+He created the Mothman Museum in order to preserve its local history, but also to document the creature’s wider influence as well.

 “It’s just the beauty of the unknown, you know?
 What was it, what were people seeing, is it still around,” Wamsley said.